 The process of deciding whether to pay an insurance claim, determining the suitability (or “riskiness”) of a loan or a bank’s purchasing unsold shares from a company (after that company has already offered them to the public).

 By law (European Communities (Unfair Terms in Consumer Contracts) Regulations 1995 and 2000), consumers are protected against companies and organisations which use unfair terms in consumer contracts.
 An “unfair term” in a standard consumer contract is one that puts the consumer at a disadvantage.
 For more information, see Citizens Information’s section on Unfair Terms in Consumer Contracts.

 - Definition: Universal Payments

 Social welfare payments or benefits that a person receives no matter how many PRSI contributions they have made or their level of means (such as Child Benefit and Free Travel).
-For more information on universal payments, see the Department of Social Protection or the Citizens Information Board.
+For more information on universal payments, see the Department of Employment Affairs and Social Protection or the Citizens Information Board.

 - Unlimited Company

 A company with unlimited liability, which means that there is no limit on the shareholders’ liability for the debts of the company when the company is wound up.
 Unlimited liability companies are not required to file annual returns with the Companies Registration Office and its affairs are more confidential than those of a limited liability company.

 - Definition: Unpaid Item

 An item (such as a cheque, standing order or direct debit) that a bank refuses to pay due to lack of money in the account.
 There is usually a penalty charge for unpaid items.